ItisSierra/ItisSierra/README.md

 🎓 B.A in Marketing

-📈 Creator of the Victory Edit and My personal brand: Sierra Smith's
+📈 Creator of the Victory Edit and My Personal Brand: Sierra Smith's

 ❤️ 🎵 I love music and transforming digital experiences into beautiful creations